 Nichols College transforms today's students into tomorrow's leaders through a dynamic, career-focused business and professional education.
 Since its founding in 1815, Nichols has inspired its students to succeed in their careers and in life.
-The College's innovative academic programs combine business, liberal arts, technology, and experiential learning to prepare professionals for the workplace of tomorrow.
+The College's innovative academic programs combine business, liberal arts, technology and experiential learning to prepare professionals for the workplace of today and tomorrow.

-Nichols offers a wide range of curricular and co-curricular opportunities that unleash leadership potential in all students.
-Beginning in your first year, we give you a head start on the study and practice of leadership and prepare you to confidently market yourself to prospective employers.
+Nichols offers a wide range of curricular and co-curricular opportunities.
+Beginning in the first year, we give students a head start on the study and practice of leadership.
 High-impact, hands-on learning experiences are embedded throughout the curriculum.
-Consulting projects, research initiatives, Bloomberg certification, a student-managed investment fund, and a strong foundation in data science and emerging technologies are just some of the opportunities available to our students.
+Consulting projects, research initiatives, Bloomberg certification, and student-run initiatives, such as the Thunder Fund investment fund and the Dudley Hill Golf Club at Nichols College public golf course and Bison Den clubhouse, are just some of the opportunities available to students.
+Combined with a strong foundation in business and the liberal arts, these opportunities help students apply what they learn and unleash their leadership potential.

-In 2023, the Nichols College School of Business earned accreditation from the prestigious Association to Advance Collegiate Schools of Business (AACSB), the longest serving global accrediting body for business schools and the largest business education network connecting learners, educators, and businesses worldwide.
+In addition, the Nichols College School of Business has earned accreditation from the prestigious Association to Advance Collegiate Schools of Business (AACSB), the longest serving global accrediting body for business schools and the largest business education network connecting learners, educators and businesses worldwide.
+Just 6% of business schools are AACSB accredited.

-Beyond the classroom, the Emerging Leaders Program provides additional opportunities to advance your leadership training through special projects, experiences, travel, and speakers.
-In addition, the College offers 24 varsity sports programs and an array of clubs and student activities.
+Beyond the classroom, programs such as the Emerging Leaders Program provide additional opportunities to advance leadership training through special projects, experiences, travel and speakers.
+The College offers 24 NCAA Division III varsity sports programs and an array of clubs and student activities.

-Nichols College provides a welcoming and supportive community where students are encouraged to learn and grow under the guidance of our dedicated faculty and staff-all of whom are committed to your success.
-We help you discover your passions and channel them into a successful and rewarding career.
-Nichols is also committed to fostering a diverse, equitable, and inclusive learning and living environment to best prepare you for the working world you will enter upon graduation.
+Nichols College provides a welcoming and supportive community where students are encouraged to learn and grow under the guidance of our dedicated faculty and staff-all of whom are committed to student success.
+Nichols College actively works to foster a sense of belonging among students through various initiatives that help students feel at home and engaged on campus.

-The alumni body numbers more than 15,000 and features countless stories of success and leadership, as presidents, CEOs, and business owners.
-Like them, your journey starts here.
-The first steps to a dynamic education that ensures you are "career ready" upon graduation are detailed in this catalog.

-We hope you enjoy exploring all that we offer.
+The alumni body numbers more than 15,000 and features countless stories of success and leadership, as presidents, CEOs and business owners.
+Like them, every student's journey starts here.
+We hope you enjoy exploring all that Nichols has to offer.